SAEON/data-portal/src/@saeon/atlas-client/README.md

 # @saeon/atlas-client

+# Browser support

+Builds are configured to support browsers with over 1% market share, excluding Internet Explorer, as configured in the [@saeon/atlas-client build](.browserslistrc).
+As of 11 May 2020, these include:

+- chrome: 80
+- edge: 18
+- firefox: 74
+- ios: 12.2
+- safari: 13
+- samsung: 11.1

 # Quick start

 The client needs an API - start an instance of the @saeon/atlas-api software to begin with.
 Then, from the root of the repository: